Duopoly: Quality standards

-A low-quality manufacturer benefits from a slightly stringent quality standard in the absence of sunk costs, whereas a high-quality producer suffers from it.
+In a duopoly, quality standards can play a significant role in the competitive dynamics between the two firms.
+A low-quality manufacturer may benefit from a slightly stringent quality standard in the absence of sunk costs, whereas a high-quality producer may suffer from it.
 Consumer welfare improves if the firm generating the higher quality does not considerably enhance its quality in response to its competitor's increase in quality.
 Exit from the industry is triggered by a sufficiently strict requirement.
 The high-quality producer exits first when there are no sunk costs.
+In some cases, firms may engage in a quality competition, attempting to outdo one another by improving their products or services to attract more customers.

 Politics

 Like a market, a political system can be dominated by two groups, which exclude other parties or ideologies from participation.
-One party or the other tends to dominate government at any given time (the Majority party), while the other has only limited power (the Minority party).
+This is known as a two-party system.
+In such a system, one party or the other tends to dominate government at any given time (the Majority party), while the other has only limited power (the Minority party).
 According to Duverger's law, this tends to be caused by a simple winner-take-all voting system without runoffs or ranked choices.
 The United States and many Latin American countries, such as Costa Rica, Guyana, and the Dominican Republic have two-party government systems.

 Duopoly in Danish court politics

 The prime minister-finance minister duopoly is an unusual form of court politics.
 There have been few other countries where the prime minister and the Treasury have had such a tumultuous relationship as Australia and the United Kingdom.
 There have been some confrontations in the past when the Finance ministry did not have the full support of the prime minister, leading to internal ministerial battles over economic strategy.
 A permanent civil service is a basic requirement for the duopoly system to function properly.
 The permanent civil service in general, and the Socialist Party in particular, are critical to the duopoly's effective operation.
 The conventional inter-governmental duopoly is carried by civil servants.

-The duopoly is confronted with some quandaries, such as tentions between different groups in the office over their relative positions.
+The duopoly is confronted with some quandaries, such as tensions between different groups in the office over their relative positions.
 Departmental budget cuts are being made across the board.
 The prime ministerial-finance-ministry duopoly requires more credibility.
 Trust is a rare commodity among Australians and Britons.
 Denmark has a lot to offer.
 The Danish duopoly works together.
 Australia and the United Kingdom have competitive duopolies, and competitive duopolies are unstable.

+Types of duopoly

+Cournot duopoly

+A Cournot duopoly is a model of strategic interaction between two firms where they simultaneously choose their output levels, assuming the rival's output level is fixed.
+The firms compete on quantity, and each firm attempts to maximize its profit given the other firm's output level.
+This leads to a Nash equilibrium where neither firm has an incentive to change its output, given the other firm's output.